The Werewolves of Ireland

 But who knows, maybe St. Patrick did turn the pagans into werewolves for not bringing Christ into their hearts.

-Contradictorily, a few hundred years ago, Fynes Moryson reported that the Irish turned into wolves yearly, and according to Mr. Ashley’s book on the subject, those in Ossory considered themselves to be descended from wolves.
+Contradictorily, a few hundred years ago, Fynes Moryson reported that the Irish turned into wolves yearly, and according to Mr. Ashley’s book on the subject, those in Ossory considered themselves to be descended from wolves.https://lycantherapy.tumblr.com/post/34883563577/faoladh-while-theyre-no-longer-there-ireland-was

 Now, you might be thinking that this sounds like there might have been practices of lycanthropy before the Christians arrived, and the folklore of the area was appropriated and modified in order to suit the new establishment.
 This is possible, especially since, according to the Leabhar Na H-Uidhi the druids that lived there practiced shapeshifting traditions.